krahets/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 ## 2.2.2 &nbsp; Recursion

-"Recursion" is an algorithmic strategy where a function solves a problem by calling itself.
+<u>Recursion</u> is an algorithmic strategy where a function solves a problem by calling itself.
 It primarily involves two phases:

 1. **Calling**: This is where the program repeatedly calls itself, often with progressively smaller or simpler arguments, moving towards the "termination condition."
 2. **Returning**: Upon triggering the "termination condition," the program begins to return from the deepest recursive function, aggregating the results of each layer.